 This elliptical is loaded with workout programs, has a large touchscreen display, and is really easy to put together.
 It’s also loaded with resistance levels, has power incline, and is iFit compatible.

 Oh, and it’s backed by a good warranty.

 The SE9i isn’t perfect by any means- NordicTrack obviously had to give-up a little in the stride length and flywheel departments to make this elliptical foldable and as compact as it is.

 But given the price (and the fact that it does fold for easy storage), I think the NordicTrack SpaceSaver SE9i is a really solid elliptical.

-If you’re looking for a folding elliptical with some fun hi-tech features, this is a smart buy.
+If you’re looking for a folding elliptical with some fun hi-tech features, this is a very smart buy.